 3. Incorporate dimension into your gallery wall.

 One of my favorite gallery wall styling tips is to incorporate dimension through both texture and depth.
 By this I mean, not everything on the gallery wall is a flat frame with a smooth finish.
-Don’t get me wrong, there are some gallery walls that totally rock it that only have flat frames, like this one.
+Don’t get me wrong, there are some gallery walls that totally rock it that only have flat frames, like this grid gallery wall.

 This is not necessarily a gallery wall rule per se.
-But, I find that by bringing in pieces that have texture (see woven wall hanging, tile plaque and lavender wreath the gallery wall design above) and depth (see vase, wall shelf, basket, etc.), you are able to make the gallery wall more interesting
+But, I find that by bringing in pieces that have texture (see yarn and wood bead wall hanging, southwestern fabric art and baskets above) and depth (see vase, wall shelf, basket, circle candle holder etc.), you are able to make the gallery wall more interesting

 4. Create consistency.

-I was going for more of an eclectic look for my boho farmhouse gallery wall design, so I get it there’s not a ton of consistency.
-However, if you take a step back and look again at the boho farmhouse gallery wall, you will see there’s a consistency color theme of blues and grays.
+I was going for more of an eclectic look for my boho farmhouse gallery wall ideas, so I get it there’s not a ton of consistency.
+However, if you take a step back and look again at the boho farmhouse gallery wall, you will see there’s a consistency color theme of black, white and neutrals.
 These colors that you see throughout the gallery wall help pull it all together.

 Your consistency can be a central theme, color or shape.
 This gallery wall is very consistent with black and white photography in black frames and it totally works.
-This gallery wall is less consistent, but still has theme of collected items and antiques and features whites, wood and greenery tones.
+This boho nursery gallery wall is less consistent, but still has theme of wood tones and neutral colors.

 5. Don’t be scared of variety.